Coronavirus (COVID-19) Response • Up-to-date information, assistance, and resources from across state government. Learn more.

-WHEREAS, in 2017, 114 pedestrians and 13 bicyclists died as the result of collisions with motor vehicles in the Commonwealth; and
+WHEREAS, in 2018, 123 pedestrians and 13 bicyclists died as the result of traffic crashes, which constitutes a 7.9 percent increase in pedestrian fatalities; and

 WHEREAS, pedestrians are urged to wear reflective clothing and walk, jog, or run on the side of the road facing traffic, and bicyclists should use lights, reflectors, and wear bright clothing to be more visible; and

-NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize September 2018 as BICYCLIST AND PEDESTRIAN AWARENESS MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.
+NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize September 2019 as BICYCLIST AND PEDESTRIAN AWARENESS MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.